 The River Community Advisory Committee shall consist of 6 members.
 The members shall be appointed by the Commissioner-in-Charge of the Bureau of Development Services and confirmed by the City Council.
 The members shall be selected to provide representation of those persons with knowledge or expertise on the unique construction conditions or the nautical history and traditions associated with floating structures.
-Members shall include, but not be limited to, a floating home resident, a marina operator, a floating structures contractor, a design professional, a yacht club member, and an on the water business owner.
+Members shall include representatives from any of the following categories: floating home resident, marina operator, floating structures contractor, floating structures design professional, yacht club member, and on the water business owner.